alextsfox/kernza-hugo-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Jay Norton
+title:

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PI
+role:

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Unversity of Wyoming
+- name:
   # url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: The Kernza Wyoming Project is supported by Western SARE and run by the University of Wyoming

 # Interests to show in About widget
 interests: